Working papers:

 Work in Progress:

-Air Pollution and Road Safety: An Analysis of Fatal and Non-Fatal Car Crashes in Chicago
+Air Pollution and Road Safety: An Analysis of Fatal and Non-Fatal Car Crashes in Chicago (Draft available upon request)

 Does Location of Exposure to Air Pollution Matter?
 Evidence from Commuting Patterns and Accident Risk